 The Corona Process

-Consequently, a substance placed under the corona discharge are impacted by the electrons with energy two to three times that necessary to break the molecular bonds on the surface.
-The resulting free radicals rapidly react with the oxidation of products in the corona discharge or with adjoining free radicals on the same or different chain, resulting in a cross-link.
+Consequently, a substance placed under the corona discharge is impacted by electrons with the energy two to three times that necessary to break the molecular bonds on the surface.
+This leads to the formation of free radicals, which rapidly react with the oxidation of products in the corona discharge or with adjoining free radicals on the same or different chain, resulting in cross-links.
 Oxidation of the surface increases the surface tension or surface energy allowing for better wetting by liquids and promoting adhesion.
-Though studies have shown that development of strong oxidants is not essential for adhesion to take place, wetting tension is most assuredly related to the oxidation of the polymer surface resulting in polar groups on the surface, primarily hydroxyl, carbonyl and amide groups.
+Though studies have shown that the development of strong oxidants is not essential for adhesion to take place, wetting tension and improved surface energy is most assuredly related to the oxidation of a polymer surface by the creation of polar groups, such as hydroxyl, carbonyl and amide groups.

-Corona discharge effectively improves the surface tension on numerous materials that show poor or no adhesion properties to media such as printing inks and adhesives.
-By understanding the basic science of corona surface treatment, virtually any bonding problem can successfully solved, even for tough-to-bond polymeric and elastomeric materials.
+Corona treatment effectively improves the surface tension on numerous materials that show poor or no adhesion properties to media such as printing inks and adhesives.
+The corona treatment of plastic and other materials ensures that virtually any bonding problem can be successfully solved, even for tough-to-bond polymeric and elastomeric materials.

 In the photos below note how the water droplet has a lower contact angle on the corona treated surface.
-Clear proof that corona treatment creates significant improvement in functionalizing surfaces.
+Clear proof that 3DT’s corona treatment equipment creates significant improvement in functionalizing surfaces.